 I spent the first 23 years of my life in the Los Angeles area, and shamefully, I took it for granted.
 I mean, LA is a huge city – the second largest in the United States after all – and it is notorious for crazy, bumper-to-bumper traffic at all times of day, on any day, with no unexplained reason behind it…which sometimes (ok, most of the time) made me too lazy to explore the awesomeness that was around me.

-It’s definitely helped me see the city (and surrounding areas) with new eyes, and I am constantly excited to find and photograph these LA Instagram spots – and you will be too!
+It’s definitely helped me see the city (and surrounding areas) with new eyes, and I am constantly excited to find cool things to do in Los Angeles and photograph these LA Instagram spots – and you will be too!
 But in a city as big as LA, it may be overwhelming to try to find the best ones.
 Well guess what?
 I’ve done the work for you and found the best, most Instagrammable places in LA!

 Read on to find out where they are and how you can get those shots – then post to your IG feed, and wait for those likes to roll in!